Welcome!

 Established in 2018, the MRN acts as a hub for menstrual research, including doing joint research projects and organising conferences.

-Attend our Third Annual Conference of the Menstruation Research Network (UK)
+Fourth Annual Conference of the Menstruation Research Network (UK)

 2022 – 2024